sharmin-alvandi/billboard/README.md

-# README

-Shopify Central Discount Billboard App
+# Shopify Central Discount Billboard App

  A billboard for Shopify Merchants to post their discounted products and special offers.